Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Moderated formative usability testing

-I conducted 7 1-on-1 moderated sessions combining task-based usability walkthroughs and semi-structured interviews with AI novices across job roles.
+I conducted 7 moderated 1-on-1 sessions, combining task-based usability walkthroughs and semi-structured interviews, with AI novices across job roles.

 Across sessions, I aimed to: